AI as Co-Creator in Storytelling: Character Awareness, Style & Script Structure in Generative AI

 At ScriptBook, our algorithms distinguish different characters from each other, extract their traits, likeability, and emotions — building what we call a "DNA profile" of each character.
 In the script generator, we reverse this process: every time a character acts or speaks, the model is made aware of that character's profile.
 The result is more consistent, believable behaviour.

-ScriptBook-generated excerpt showing Harry and Dumbledore maintaining consistent character traits in generated dialogue.
+ScriptBook-generated dialogue excerpt showing Harry and Dumbledore maintaining consistent character traits.

 Excerpt generated by ScriptBook's engine demonstrating character awareness — characters initialized with DNA profiles from the Harry Potter films.